Laya patio area with fire pit

 • price 3 of 4

-This tucked-away patio is, in part, what makes Firefly one of the most romantic restaurants in all of L.A.: It may be the closest thing to a secret garden we have, what with the walls of tangled ivy, outdoor fireplace and the private, curtained tables to transport you to the pages of a storybook.
-The food is enough to warm you, too, whether it’s mac and cheese silken with mornay or the sizeable porterhouse steak served with Brussels sprouts and bacon—and if for some reason it doesn’t, the tight but ample scotch, bourbon and whiskey list should do the trick.
+This tucked-away patio is, in part, what makes Firefly one of the coziest restaurants in all of L.A.
+It may be the closest thing to a secret garden we have, what walls of tangled ivy, an outdoor fireplace and private, curtained tables to transport you to the pages of a storybook.
+The food is enough to warm you, too, whether it’s mac and cheese silken with mornay or the steak frites served with peppercorn sauce and hand-cut fries—and if for some reason it doesn’t, the tight but ample scotch, bourbon and whiskey list should do the trick.
 Inside, you’ll find mood lighting, walls stacked with books and plush couch seats: the perfect place, in our opinion, to sip an old-fashioned with friends.

 Advertising